About the Benjamin Eby Lecture

 The Benjamin Eby Lecture is an annual lecture that presents the research of a faculty member at Conrad Grebel University College.
 It is named after Benjamin Eby (1785-1853), an early educator and Mennonite church leader in Waterloo County.

-"Memory, Identity, and the Sermon on the Mount: The Case of André Trocmé."
+Public Lecture: "Memory, Identity, and the Sermon on the Mount: The Case of André Trocmé"

-The 2018 Eby Lecturer will feature Professor Alicia Batten.
-Her research focuses upon the origins and development of early Christianity, as well as the history of biblical interpretation.
+Professor Alicia Batten's research focuses upon the origins and development of early Christianity, as well as the history of biblical interpretation.

 Reina Neufeldt (Fall 2017)

 Public Lecture: "When Good Intentions are not Enough: Confronting Ethical Challenges in Peacebuilding and Reconciliation"